TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-If we run it, it seems to has 3 different functions:
+If we run it, it seems to have three different functions:

 <br />